 This pineapple dream dessert is one of my family’s favorites.
 You know those desserts that seem to be at all the family gatherings?
 Those recipes that your grandma has been making for years?
 Like Ambrosia or Watergate Salad.
 This is one of those desserts.

 This light and fluffy pineapple cream cheese dessert can be easily transported, hence it appearing at all those family functions, and rarely has leftovers.
+I’ve had similar reactions to this Chocolate Lasagna recipe, everyone seems to love it.
 So the only thing you’ll take home is a dish that needs washing!

 Pineapple Dream Dessert

 Back in the late 60’s Cool Whip entered the marketplace.
 It only took two years for this convenience item to become the company’s best selling item.
 Cool Whip has come under fire many times and the current version now contains milk and cream.
 However, if you prefer, you can substitute freshly made whipped cream for the Cool Whip in this recipe.

 This is a great recipe for taking to a party, holiday get together, or a potluck.
 It’s best to have a place to keep this delicious pineapple whipped cream dessert refrigerated until ready to serve.

 Note: some links below are affiliate links.
 That means if you happen to buy something, a small percentage of that sale goes back into this site, which enables me to continue to bring you free recipes such as this one.
 So, thanks!

 To make Pineapple Dream Dessert you will need: